-Mr. Yimeng Sun, a graduate of Kyoto College of Computer Science and Graduate Institute of Information (KCGI), wrote a column entitled "Report on Participation in the ITU Challenge", which appeared in the Autumn 2021 issue of IEICE B-plus, a quarterly magazine published by the Institute of Electronics, Information and Communication Engineers (IEICE).While at KCGI, he participated in the "AI/ML in 5G Challenge" with his advisor, Assistant Professor Badr Mochizuki, and won the Grand Prize.
-He reported in detail about his research and presentation, and wrote a column entitled "Let's go out into the world, young people!The book is subtitled.After completing his studies at KCGI in March 2021, Dr. Sun will work as an assistant professor at his alma mater, conducting research on data analysis and deep learning, and mentoring younger students.
+Mr. Yimeng Sun, a graduate of The Kyoto College of Graduate Studies for Informatics (KCGI), wrote a column entitled "Report on Participation in the ITU Challenge", which appeared in the Autumn 2021 issue of IEICE B-plus, a quarterly magazine published by the Institute of Electronics, Information and Communication Engineers (IEICE).He reported in detail on his research and presentation at the "AI/ML in 5G Challenge," which he participated in with his advisor, Assistant Professor Badr Mochizuki, and won the top prize while a student at KCGI.subtitled "The first time I saw the first time I saw the first time I saw the first time I saw the first time I saw the first time.After completing his studies at KCGI in March 2021, Mr. Sun is now an assistant professor at his alma mater, where he is advancing his research in data analysis and deep learning, as well as mentoring younger students.

-The AI/ML in 5G Challenge competition, organized by the International Telecommunication Union (ITU), was held on November 11, 2020, with the goal of applying Artificial Intelligence (AI) and Machine Learning (ML) to 5G networks to solve real-world challenges.Dr.
-Sun and Dr. Mochizuki estimated the network state (throughput and loss rate) while using machine learning in real time, and then built and proposed a machine learning model with an estimated recognition accuracy of throughput of 96.3% using deep learning from a given real-time video data set.With the rapid increase in the use of Zoom and other webcam-based telework systems around the world due to the global spread of the new coronavirus, this project was evaluated as having the potential to reduce communication speed, improve communication delay countermeasures, and improve the communication system itself.In response to this request, the IEICE asked Dr. Sun to contribute a column to the journal.
+The AI/ML in 5G Challenge competition, sponsored by the International Telecommunication Union (ITU), was held on November 11, 2020, with the goal of applying Artificial Intelligence (AI) and Machine Learning (ML) to 5G networks to solve real-world challenges.After estimating the network state (throughput and loss rate) while using machine learning in real time, Dr. Sun and Dr. Mochizuki constructed and proposed a machine learning model with an estimated recognition accuracy of 96.3% for throughput using deep learning from a given real-time video data set.As the use of teleworking systems using webcams such as Zoom is rapidly increasing around the world due to the global spread of the new coronavirus, this project was highly evaluated for its potential to improve measures against communication speed degradation and communication delays, as well as to improve the communication system itself.In response, the IEICE asked Dr. Sun to contribute a column to the journal.

-You can read Sun's column below.
+Sun's column can be read below.